-Websites are almost a living, breathing entity – they need to be dynamic, respond to change, and grow as your business grows.
-And while you may do this through plug-ins, new photograph and video content, and branding graphics, you should also take the time to invest in compelling copy, too.
+Websites are almost living, breathing entities – they need to be dynamic, respond to change, and grow as your business grows.
+And while you may do this through plug-ins, new photograph and video content, and branding graphics, you should also take the time to invest in a compelling copy, too.

 Why use a copywriter to write your content?

-Copy might seem quite low on your list of priorities – after all, most people can write reasonably enough – but there’s little sense in making your website look the part and act the part, without sounding the part, too.
+The copy might seem relatively low on your list of priorities – after all, most people can write reasonably enough – but there’s little sense in making your website look the part and act the part, without sounding the part, too.
 The key is communicating your messages in a way that engages your audience.
-Professional writing can increase your conversion rates through helping to:
+Professional writing can increase your conversion rates by helping to:

 * Build trust through informing and engaging your audience